-With the increasing complexity and the constant miniaturization of polymer-based devices, precise manufacturing of these materials must also evolve.
+With the increasing complexity and the constant miniaturization of polymer-based devices, precision manufacturing of these materials must also evolve.
 In many cases, the cutting, drilling, marking, micro-bumping or texturing of such material must now be realized with very small features (< 50 µm), straight and smooth edges while avoiding the discoloration, the delamination or the weakening of the polymer.
-Lasers are indeed the tool of choice for such precise manufacturing.
+Laser processing of polymer is indeed the tool of choice for precision manufacturing.

 Up to now, CO2 lasers at wavelengths between 9.3 and 10.6 µm have been extensively used for polymer processing since most polymers are strongly absorbed by laser radiation in this spectral range.
 While CO2 lasers offer great coarse processing applications at very high speed, the processing precision is fundamentally limited by the long wavelength and long pulse duration (generally above a microsecond) produced by such lasers.
 As shown in the equation box and figure below, for a given focusing lens and input beam diameter, the beam diameter at the focus increases proportionally with the laser wavelength:

-Due to their relatively short wavelength and short pulse duration as compared to CO2 lasers, mid-IR fiber lasers around 3 µm could thus have a major impact in the precise manufacturing of polymers.
+Due to their relatively short wavelength and short pulse duration as compared to CO2 lasers, mid-infrared fiber lasers around 3 µm could thus have a major impact in the precision manufacturing of polymers.
 Here, we review six of the most important polymers and explain their value in our world.
-We also show why mid-IR lasers around 3 µm can help in the precise manufacturing of those polymers by highlighting their strong absorption in this spectral region and by showing polymer processing results.
+We also show why mid-infrared lasers around 3 µm can help in the precision manufacturing of those polymers by highlighting their strong absorption in this spectral region and by showing polymer processing results.

-PMMA, also known as acrylic, belongs to the thermoplastic polymer group.
+Poly methyl methacrylate, also known as acrylic, belongs to the thermoplastic polymer group.
 It offers great optical transparency and high resistance.
-It is used abundantly for light protection, fiber optics cladding , medical and ophthalmic implant, cheap camera lenses, protective shield, etc. It is a cheaper, optically-clear alternative to glass and polycarbonate.
+It is used abundantly for light protection, cladding in optical fiber, medical and ophthalmic implant, cheap camera lenses, protective shields, etc. It is a cheaper, optically-clear alternative to glass and polycarbonate.

 PET – Polyethelene terephthalate